rrigato/devdocs/docs/v1/standards/standards.md

 ### HTML Features Docs
 HTML pages that describes the features/functionality of the application that should be treadted as a developer guide

-Built from readme using the following markdown rules from showdownjs library:
+Build readme using the following markdown rules from showdownjs library:

 - Each header element will be translated to a header tag in html
     - the id of the header tag in html will correspond to the value of the header in Markdown